 - Check That the Duplicate Detection Is Working on Your Device

 Choose a picture that has been uploaded to your account and try uploading it again.
-You’ll see an “item uploaded” popup in the bottom-right corner, but Google Drive won’t add it to your folder or album.
+You’ll see an “item uploaded” popup in the bottom-right corner, but Google Drive won’t add it to your folder or Google Photos album.
 If it does appear, you will have to talk to the Google customer support, as you can’t toggle duplicate detection manually.

 2. Use Third-Party Apps to Remove Duplicates in Google Photos